Sojisoyoye/modish-inventory/README.md

 # modish-inventory

+## To run the app

+*Backend*

+- cd into app-backend
+   run `docker-compose up`

+- create .env file using the .env_sample format

+- To view db
+  view with pgadmin on http://localhost:8080/

+*Frontend*

+- cd into app-frontend
+   run `npm run dev`

 :**TODO**
 1. *Create history to show sales date change in stock and all.*
 2. *Validate that sale quantity can not be zero.*